 People intuitively understand that there is no free lunch or easy money available when it comes to growing your wealth for retirement.
 That said, I find that once clients understand how costs and risk can be quantified and managed, they are much more comfortable moving forward with a particular strategy.

 Pacific Life’s PDX product may not be for ideal for every consumer.
 For some though, the Pacific Discovery Xelerator’s unique structure offering the possibility for outsized indexed crediting and retirement income may be worth the additional costs.
-Needless to say, you will should verify the concepts and hypothetical projections discussed in this article with a licensed professional using your own data.
+Needless to say, you should verify the concepts and hypothetical projections discussed in this article with a licensed professional using your own data.

 Let me ask you 3 quick questions: